-Pearl Jam’s album preview, Brandi Carlile’s show: Behind the scenes with the Seattle contingent during Grammy week
+Behind the scenes in L.A. with Brandi Carlile, Pearl Jam and the rest of Seattle’s stars in the lead-up to the Grammy Awards

 LOS ANGELES — They say it’s “music’s biggest night.”
-But with the 62nd Annual Grammy Awards happening Sunday at Staples Center, the party starts long before the red carpet is rolled out.
+But with the 62nd annual Grammy Awards happening Sunday at Staples Center, the party starts long before the red carpet is rolled out.
 The music industry’s highest celebration spawns a week’s worth of events and our Seattle contingent got in on the action.
 Here’s how a few Seattle-linked acts kicked off their Grammy weekend.

 Thursday, Jan.
-23 — Soundcheck before Brandi Carlile’s show
+23 — Sound check before Brandi Carlile’s show

 The line on Sunset Boulevard formed several hours before showtime.
 T-shirt bootleggers patrol the sidewalks outside of a security gate, while on the other side, two photographers hover on a red carpet, ready to snap Instragrammable pictures of people deemed very important.

-Inside, Brandi Carlile — whose name will grace the Hollywood Palladium’s marquee that night — and longtime bandmates Phil and Tim Hanseroth are midway through one of the less glamorous aspects of putting on a Big Time Rock Show: soundcheck.
-A pesky kick drum keeps reverberating and Tim is fighting a nasty guitar hiss, issues seemingly resolved by the time their hard-rockin’ set — part of a corporate-backed Grammy week concert series for holders of a certain credit card — gets underway later that night.
+Inside, Brandi Carlile — whose name will grace the Hollywood Palladium’s marquee that night — and longtime bandmates Phil and Tim Hanseroth are midway through one of the less glamorous aspects of putting on a Big Time Rock Show: sound check.
+A pesky kick drum keeps reverberating and Tim is fighting a nasty guitar hiss, issues seemingly resolved by the time their hard-rockin’ set — part of a corporate-backed Grammy-week concert series for holders of a certain credit card — gets underway later that night.

 In front of an audience of at least three sound techs, one reporter and a dozen or so scurrying venue staff, Carlile and her band — replete with three-piece string section — symphonically thunder through a test run of Elton John’s “Madman Across the Water” that make us fear for the ornate chandeliers hanging from the ceiling.
 “Wooooo, all right!”
 Carlile exclaims, presumably satisfied with the results.
 “That sounds crazy.”

-After a whopping six-night stand at Nashville’s iconic Ryman Auditorium, Carlile and the twins are in Los Angeles for the 62nd Grammy Awards.
+After a whopping six-night stand at Nashville’s iconic Ryman Auditorium, Carlile and the Hanseroth twins are in Los Angeles for the Grammy Awards.
 Following last year’s showstopping Grammy spree, the familial trio is up for several more trophies, primarily for their work on Tanya Tucker’s resurgent album “While I’m Livin’.”

 “Oh god, I should show ya,” Tim says excitedly, later sitting in the velvet-roped VIP section before the crowd swarms in.
 “When we were making the record … I was like, ‘You know what Tanya, if this record goes No. 1 or if it gets a Grammy nom, I’m gonna get a Tanya Tucker tattoo.’”

 Tucker’s career-jolting album earned four nominations, actually, with Carlile and the Hanseroths sharing in two of them (Song of the Year and Best Country Song) as co-writers on Tucker’s “Bring My Flowers Now.”
-True to their word, Tim and Phil, who pledged the same, rolled up their sleeves to reveal matching 2-day-old tattoos bearing Tucker’s name and a rose.
+True to their word, Tim and Phil, who pledged the same, roll up their sleeves to reveal matching two-day-old tattoos bearing Tucker’s name and a rose.

 “We can’t do her next record because we’re gonna run out of room on our arms,” Phil jokes later.

 While it’s another busy Grammy week of rehearsals and gala appearances for Carlile, who will perform with Tucker during Sunday’s televised ceremony, the Hanseroths are getting off easy this year.
 They’ll do a few promo events, stroll the red carpet and cheer on their bandleader and Tucker during the awards show.
-Otherwise, it’s largely back to dad mode with their official Grammy entourage including their wives and two kids each.
+Otherwise, it’s largely back to dad mode with their official Grammy entourage, including their wives and two kids each.
 Phil’s on double parenting duty, since his wife, who’s also Carlile’s sister, is doing Carlile’s hair and makeup all week.

-The glitzy, celeb-sighting red carpet milieu stands in contrast to Carlile and the twins’ rural King County lifestyles when back home, but they’re hardly fish out of water, having experienced “music’s biggest night” several times now.
+The glitzy, celeb-sighting red-carpet milieu stands in contrast to Carlile and the twins’ rural King County lifestyles when back home, but they’re hardly fish out of water, having experienced “music’s biggest night” several times now.

 “I like to walk the red carpet because my wife loves it,” says Tim, minutes before retreating backstage as fans start trickling in.
 “I’m not crazy about it because I’m not like a ‘born star’ or anything like that. … But I really feel proud to be able to go there with my wife and be like ‘Man, we really earned being here,’ you know?”

 Later Thursday night, despite coming off that Nashville run, it feels like Carlile and the twins are ready to blow off some steam during their unbridled performance.
-Sure, those three-part harmonies — which a reminiscing Carlile notes weren’t exactly “cool” in late-’90s Seattle when she was starting out — and knockout ballads are reliably flawless.
-But from the Metallica-on-acid riffage that dissolve into a kickstarting “Hold Out Your Hand” out the gate, it feels like Carlile and the band just want to crank it up and let loose.
+Sure, those three-part harmonies — which a reminiscing Carlile notes weren’t exactly “cool” in late-’90s Seattle, when she was starting out — and knockout ballads are reliably flawless.
+But from the Metallica-on-acid riffage that dissolves into a kick-starting “Hold Out Your Hand” out the gate, it feels like Carlile and the band just want to crank it up and let loose.

+“I needed this, starting a week like this with so much pressure.”

 Friday, Jan.
-24 — Sneak peak at Pearl Jam’s new album
+24 — Sneak peek at Pearl Jam’s new album

 Even before the first tequila shot, Eddie Vedder seems to be in good spirits.

 The Pearl Jam frontman is holding court in front of an invite-only crowd gathered in a dimly lit Hollywood event space.
-It’s a typical industrial-chic room with industry players and journalists, full on mushroom crostini and tiny cheeseburgers, sprawled out on lounge-y bench sofas and stools before the main event (not the miniburgers).
-The NeueHouse Hollywood is a stone’s throw from the concert hall Carlile rocked the night before and less than a mile from the Hollywood Forever Cemetery where Chris Cornell’s ashes are buried, making this small pocket of valet country feel like Seattle’s Grammy week ground zero.
+It’s a typical industrial-chic room where industry players and journalists, full on mushroom crostini and tiny cheeseburgers, are sprawled out on lounge-y bench sofas and stools before the main event.
+The NeueHouse Hollywood is a stone’s throw from the concert hall Carlile rocked the night before and less than a mile from the Hollywood Forever Cemetery where Chris Cornell’s ashes are buried, making this small pocket of valet country feel like Seattle’s Grammy-week ground zero.

-We are gathered for a sneak preview of Pearl Jam’s new album, “Gigaton,” arriving March 27 alongside a spring and summer tour (no Seattle dates at this time).
+We’re here for a sneak preview of Pearl Jam’s new album, “Gigaton,” arriving March 27 alongside a spring and summer tour (no Seattle dates at this time).
 Intrigue around the Seattle titans’ first studio album since 2013’s “Lightning Bolt” spiked days earlier when the band unveiled curveball single “Dance of the Clairvoyants,” which finds Pearl Jam armed with synthesizers and channeling its inner Talking Heads.

 “I’m really hoping it’s loud,” Vedder says of the Dolby Atmos system — think surround sound on Jose Canseco-grade steroids — it will be played on.
 “My ears are not what they used to be.
 It’s an occupational hazard.”